quicwg/base-drafts/draft-ietf-quic-http.md

 The "chunked" transfer encoding defined in Section 4.1 of {{!RFC7230}} MUST NOT be used.

-If a DATA frame is received before a HEADERS frame on a either a request or push stream, the recipient MUST respond with a connection error of type HTTP_UNEXPECTED_FRAME ({{errors}}).

-Trailing header fields are carried in an additional HEADERS frame following the body.
-Senders MUST send only one HEADERS frame in the trailers section;
-receivers MUST discard any subsequent HEADERS frames.

 A response MAY consist of multiple messages when and only when one or more informational responses (1xx; see {{!RFC7231}}, Section 6.2) precede a final response to the same request.
 Non-final responses do not contain a payload body or trailers.

+If an endpoint receives an invalid sequence of frames on either a request or a push stream, it MUST respond with a connection error of type HTTP_UNEXPECTED_FRAME ({{errors}}).
+In particular, a DATA frame before any HEADERS frame, or a HEADERS or DATA frame after the trailing HEADERS frame is considered invalid.

 An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
 After sending a request, a client MUST close the stream for sending.
 Unless